China’s yuan sinks further after US currency report

 The central bank has been trying to make its exchange rate mechanism more efficient by increasing the role of market forces.

-The People’s Bank of China sets the exchange rate each morning and allows it to fluctuate up or down by 2 percent against the dollar during the day in tightly controlled trading.
+The People’s Bank of China sets the exchange rate each morning and allows it to fluctuate by 2 percent against the dollar during the day in tightly controlled trading.
 The bank can intervene to buy or sell currency — or order Chinese banks to do so — to dampen price movements.

 Most analysts expect the central bank to stop the yuan from crossing the politically sensitive line of seven to the dollar.